Development of Pistons

 Electric linear actuators are a modern form of a piston that is driven by an electric motor.
 One of the earliest uses of pistons was in steam engines.
 The first recorded history of a steam engine dates back to a design created in 1st century Roman Egypt.
-However, the first steam cylinder was designed by Denis Papin, a French physicist and inventor, in the mid-1670s.
+However, the first steam cylinder was designed by Denis Papin, a French physicist, and inventor, in the mid-1670s.

 First Design of a Steam Powered Cylinder

-The steam engine fueled the Industrial Revolution in the early 1700’s and this set the stage for a new future of industry.
+The steam engine fueled the Industrial Revolution in the early 1700s and this set the stage for a new future of the industry.

-In the 1800’s, the air compressor was developed and that led to the use of compressed air in cylinders.
-This paved the way for the use of pneumatic actuators which were developed in the 1900’s.
-The first history of pneumatic actuation systems date to around the time of World War II.
+Air Cylinders and PneumaticsIn the 1800s, the air compressor was developed and that led to the use of compressed air in cylinders.
+This paved the way for the use of pneumatic actuators which were developed in the 1900s.
+The first history of pneumatic actuation systems dates to around the time of World War II.
 Creator Xhiter Anckeleman came up with the use of pneumatic and hydraulic actuation systems.
 These were used for braking systems in cars so that that they would exert a maximum force with the least possible wear and tear.

 The use of pneumatic actuators can be seen as being commonly used to replace valves for pipes.
 With the introduction of digital to pneumatic control devices in the 1960s, flow, and pressure control in piping systems was easily performed.
 This resulted in the implementation of automatic control systems for industries that require massive piping systems, such as the oil and gas sectors.